-Gavin Petersen, a 16-year veteran of NCAA Division I coaching, enters his fourth season at Utah and his first season as the associate head coach.
+Gavin Petersen, a 19-year veteran of NCAA Division I coaching, will enter his seventh season at Utah and his fourth season as the associate head coach.
 He primarily works with the post players while also coordinating Utah’s defense.

 Huff was drafted in the third round to the WNBA in 2019 to the New York Liberty after making her mark at Utah in her two seasons.
 Huff finished her career ranked in the top-10 all-time at Utah in single-game points, single-season points, single-season scoring, single-season rebounding, career scoring, career rebounding, career three-point percentage and career free throw percentage.